MyPureCloud/genesys-messenger-transport-mobile-sdk/shared/src/commonMain/kotlin/com/genesys/cloud/messenger/composeapp/navigation/README.md

 # Navigation System

-This directory contains the navigation system for the Compose Multiplatform template application.
+This directory contains the navigation system for the Compose Multiplatform testbed application.

 ## Components

 ### Screen.kt (in model package)
 Sealed class that defines all available screens in the application:
 - `Screen.Home` - Main landing page
-- `Screen.Chat` - Messaging interface
+- `Screen.Interaction` - TestBed interface for messaging client operations
-- `Screen.Settings` - App configuration
+- `Screen.Settings` - Deployment configuration

 ### AppNavigation.kt
 Main navigation composable that sets up the navigation graph using Compose Navigation.